OpenMendel/BGEN.jl/docs/src/index.md

 Routines for reading compressed storage of genotyped or imputed markers

 [*Genome-wide association studies (GWAS)*](https://en.wikipedia.org/wiki/Genome-wide_association_study) data with imputed markers are often saved in the [**BGEN format**](https://www.well.ox.ac.uk/~gav/bgen_format/) or `.bgen` file.
-It can store both hard calls and imputed data, unphased genotypes and phased haplotypes.
+It can store hard calls and imputed data, unphased genotypes, and phased haplotypes.
 Each variant is compressed separately to make indexing simple.
 An index file (`.bgen.bgi`) may be provided to access each variant easily.
 [UK Biobank](https://www.ukbiobank.ac.uk/) uses this format for genome-wide imputed genotypes.

+A BGEN-formatted file consists of a header block containing general information, including an optional sample identifier block, followed by a series of variant blocks containing identification data of variants and genotype data representing probabilities for haplotypes or genotypes.
+Genotype data is often compressed using [zlib](http://www.zlib.net/) or [Zstandard](https://facebook.github.io/zstd/).

+This package provides tools for iterating over the variants and parsing genotype data efficiently.
+It has been optimized for UK Biobank's zlib-compressed 8-bit genotype probabilities.

 ## Installation